11ty/11ty-website/src/docs/plugins/serverless.md

 eleventyNavigation:
   key: Serverless
   order: -1
-  excerpt: A plugin to run Eleventy in a serverless function for server side rendering (e.g. Previews in your CMS) and/or in very large sites with [On-demand Builders](https://www.netlify.com/blog/2021/04/14/faster-builds-for-large-sites-on-netlify-with-on-demand-builders-now-in-early-access/).
+  excerpt: A plugin to run Eleventy in a serverless function for server side rendering (e.g., Previews in your CMS) and/or in very large sites with [On-demand Builders](https://www.netlify.com/blog/2021/04/14/faster-builds-for-large-sites-on-netlify-with-on-demand-builders-now-in-early-access/).
 communityLinksKey: serverless
 ---
 # Serverless {% addedin "1.0.0" %}